 Once a youth has been added to a section from the waitlist they will have a note next to their name on the waitlist saying they are 'Registered'.
 This means they are no longer active on the waitlist.
 This listing is not disrupting the function of the waitlist.

-When a space opens an invitation is sent from the Group to the next person on the waitlist to register.
+When a space opens, an invitation is sent from the Group to the next parent on the waitlist to register.
 Their space will be open for 72 hours from the time the invitation is sent.
-To ensure parents receive the invitation and reply in time Groups should reach out to the parent directly (via phone or /and email) to let them know a space has become available and that they should register.
+To ensure parents receive the invitation and reply in time, Groups should reach out to the parent directly (via phone or/and email) to let them know a space has become available and that they should register via the link in the email they received.

 How do parents/guardians add youth to a waitlist?